 “We really need a culture of innovation…” –and so begins the familiar boardroom conversation that has engulfed businesses around the world.
 The reasons for cultivating innovation-capability within and throughout an organization are obvious; innovative thinking renders industry-changing products, services and processes.
 But why is ‘culture’ so crucial for innovation in the workplace?

-- Innovative culture corresponds with better performance:
+- Innovative culture corresponds with better performance

 A strong workplace culture is synonymous with a high-performing company.
 Statistics show that organizations that invest in workplace culture reduce production costs, see a 4x increase in revenue growth, 200% larger returns for shareholders and a reduced time to market by a factor of 4.

-- Innovative culture offers a competitive advantage:
+- A culture of innovation offers a competitive advantage

 In an era defined by rapid change, the ultimate competitive advantage in business is a healthy, innovative culture that adapts quickly.
 An innovative culture is a sustainable competitive advantage, unlike products, prices or delivery systems.
 A healthy, innovative culture also provides an environment that supports more robust recruiting and loyalty from customers.
 Conversely, cultures that lack innovation do not respond well to change and often fail at business transformations.
 In fact, research shows that 70 percent of modern digital transformations fail because of workplace culture issues.